-Gingerbread Brown Sugar Scrub is an easy DIY that smells amazing and does wonders for your skin!
-It also makes a perfect homemade gift idea.
+Gingerbread Sugar Scrub is an easy DIY Christmas sugar scrub recipe that smells festive and exfoliates your skin naturally.
+It is the perfect homemade gift idea.

 Table of Contents